 A conch recipe does not only have to be cooked creole style (spicy tomato sauce) or fried.
 And who said you could not make Garlic Conch?
 A wonderful recipe such as Garlic Conch should be shared only with friends I value very much.
 You are the friends I value!

 The first time I stumbled on this recipe, I thought about one thing.
 WARM BREAD!
-Have you ever seen a recipe or read the ingredients and the instructions and believed that it will only taste better with warm bread and a glass of your favorite wine?
+Have you ever seen a recipe or read the ingredients and the instructions and believed it would only taste better with warm bread and a glass of your favorite wine?
 Am I converting some of you to eat more seafood than I did with my family?
 I hope so because this is a recipe you must try.

 Garlic Conch is a recipe full of flavor that will entice your palate.
 Garlic Conch is made with conch cooked in water, lemon juice, and bouquet garni, then simmered in butter, garlic, and chopped savory herbs and served as an appetizer or main course.
 It does not necessarily have to be served with bread.
 It can be served with grains such as rice, vegetables, and root vegetables.